ashwindcruz/ashwindcruz.github.io/_posts/2020-04-30-letters-from-a-stoic.md

 A little while ago, I read *Letters from a Stoic* by Seneca (translated and edited by Robin Campbell).
-I got a lot out of reading *Letters* and knew that if I wrote about what stood out to me, I would better remember it and have an easier time applying it to my life.
-I also wanted to encourage others to read it and thought that sharing some of the key ideas from the book might convince them to do so.
+I got a lot out of reading *Letters* and wanted to encourage others to read it and thought that sharing some of the key ideas from the book might convince them to do so.

 Just a head's up: this blog is a long read.
 I thought about breaking it up into smaller pieces but a lot of Seneca's ideas are quite interlinked and there are connections between the sections so I decided to keep everything together.
 With that said, you can skip ahead to sections that you think are more relevant and interesting to you and it will still make sense.

 As I went about writing this blog, I found myself engaging in more self-reflection than I had anticipated.
 The process of writing forced me to clarify my thoughts on a lot of topics and instead of a general summary, I found that the content got more personal as I started to scrutinize my own experiences more closely.
 What did I see needed changing in my life?
 Which memories did certain quotes jolt in my mind?
 Why did certain sections hit me harder than others?
 This post definitely morphed more into a guide for me more than anyone else but I still think that others will find this useful.
-So this is mostly for me, but if you're here, I welcome you to it.
-I hope you find relatable, useful advice.

 However, I do proffer the following disclaimer, that Campbell wrote in the preface to his translation:
 > Books, and Dishes have this Common Fate; there was never any One, of Either of them, that pleas’d All Palates.